 Can You Recover From A Damaged Reputation?

-There are many reasons why your reputation can be damaged.
-You may, for instance, have released a faulty product to the market (just like the Samsung Galaxy Note 7), or broken some environmental protection rules (just like the Volkswagen emmissions scandal).
+There are many reasons why you may need online reputation management.
+You may, for instance, have released a faulty product to the market (just like the Samsung Galaxy Note 7), or broken some environmental protection rules (just like the Volkswagen emissions scandal).
 Many things can happen that will damage your reputation the world over, and it may feel like you can never again recover from that.

 As a company, your brand equity is your greatest asset, but also the least tangible one.
 It includes things like positive brand recognition, prestige, and customer loyalty.
 Companies have to work very hard to earn those things, but it takes just a single fault for it to be destroyed.
 If you have lost your brand equity, it may feel like the end of the world.
 It is also certainly true that if a huge scandal were to hit a small company, it would be almost impossible for them to recover from it.
 They simply would not have the means to do so.